qmwugbt112/mixed-effects/README.md

 In order to make use of these materials you will need to be running R, ideally 3.x or later.
-You will need internet access to install libraries nlme and rrBLUP
+You will need internet access to install libraries nlme, lattice and rrBLUP

-First create your own personal dataset by running the R Scipt my_dataset.
+First carry out the 'Analysis of Apple trees'.

-Next run the analysis in mixed_effects
+The first step is to create your own unique dataset (follow the instructions in the R script comments)

-Finally lets do this for real with rrBLUP in the Script 'genomic estimation.R'
+After completing that analysis, do it for real using the rrBLUP package implemented in the 'genomic estimation' script.
+This uses a realistically large grasshopper SNP dataset (actually a real dataset, HopperDat.csv).

-with a real SNP dataset HopperDat.csv
+The powerpoint slides for the course are also included